Grilled Panzanella Salad

 STEP 3 | Mix the dressing

-In a small bowl, take the vinegar, garlic, and mustard and whisk them together.
+In a small bowl, add the vinegar, garlic, and mustard and whisk them together.
 Drizzle in the olive oil next and continue to whisk it rapidly until it’s beautifully creamy.
+Season with salt and pepper.

 a platter of skewers with bread cubes and cherry tomatoes; basting vinaigrette on skewers for grilled panzanella salad.